• Skip to primary navigation

 Ingredients and replacements

-frozen spinach and of ingredients in small bowls.
+Frozen spinach and other ingredients in small bowls.

 • Milk.
 Full-fat milk tastes best.
 For a milk-free version, use any plant milk.